 Ford Everest 2.2 Titanium+ Premium Package (P2,058,000)

 While the previous entries on this list aren’t variant-specific, I would want to be clear-cut on this one: the Ford Everest, in its Titanium+ variant, is the best midsize SUV out there.
 It has the biggest space, the most comfortable ride, and packed with several high-tech features for a safe and pleasurable travel with your family.
-It even comes with 220V power outlet at the second row.
+It even comes with a 220V power outlet in the second row.
 It’s pricey, but I’m pretty much sure that every peso that you spent is sulit, so to speak.

 I’m not saying that the other Everest variants in the lineup aren’t good.
 They are, but if you want the best (and you have the means), why not go for the best of the bests?

 Now, why choose 2.2 and not the 5-cylinder 3.2 version of the Titanium+?
 Well, the bigger one is hands-down powerful and has off-road capabilities, but if you will be using the vehicle as a family-hauler, you’re better off with the thriftier 2.2 with a P230,000-less price tag.